 He went on and on about things he’d read online, how he’d met his twin flame two weeks prior, and he knew it was his twin flame because he took an online quiz that said so, and it was crystal clear that he had absolutely no sense of discernment–he believed everything he read related to spirituality, word for word, and didn’t question any of it.
 I tried to convince him that it was okay to take his medication and that he should listen to his parents and doctor.
 The last time I talked to him, he told me “I’m getting off of this planet before it blows,” and deactivated his Facebook account.
 To this day, I don’t know if his parents had him committed or if he killed himself.

 The problem with this group was that there were very few people in it who had any length of experience with spirituality or mental health.
-There was no one to ground the group or present alternative points of view–and many times, if an alternate point of view was presented, the group attacked that person–so the non-mentally ill people had no handle bars, either, and were left up to their own devices to try to discern whether or not these people were the real deal.
+There was no one to ground the group or present alternative points of view–and many times, if an alternate point of view was presented, the group attacked that person–so people who were not familiar with how some forms of mental illness present had no handle bars, either, and were left up to their own devices to try to discern whether or not these people were the real deal.
 This left them incredibly vulnerable to misinformation, manipulation, and abuse.

 A number of those people had also experienced serious trauma, including sexual abuse.
 A lot of the spiritual concepts being talked about were over-simplified and positioned victims as being responsible for their abuse.
 I don’t need to tell any survivor just how damaging that is, but for those of you reading who do not understand trauma: survivors of abuse often already feel responsible for their abuse.
 They don’t need spiritual people telling them how they manifested it.